 4. Request for proposals means the documentation by which a school district solicits proposals; and

-5. School district means ____________ Public Schools.
+5. School district means Dorchester Public Schools.

 Procedures.

 1. Procedures for the preparation and content of requests for proposals shall include the following:

 A. At least thirty days prior to the deadline for receiving and opening proposals, notice of the request for proposals shall be published in a newspaper of general circulation within the school district and filed with the State Department of Education.
 The request for proposals shall contain, at a minimum, the following elements: